PubInv/freespireco/README.md

 unusual cases and complete published transparency of those test results is crucial to building trust.

-## Repairability
+## Repairability and Supply Chain Resillience

+The ability to repair a respiration support device and supply chain resillience are intertwined so closely that they should not be separated.

 The pandemic experiences has produced anecdotal reports of broken equipment in low-resource communities that might have saved lives if repairable.

+"Supply Chain Resillience" does not mean each nation being able to fully construct complete devices independently of other nations, but rather the ability to obtain crititcal parts.

+The basic approach of a modular, composable, free-libre open source eco-system means that each part can be repaired and replaced somewhat independently.
+If a critical part is in short supply, it can be built locally, even if under normal circumstances that would be economically inefficient.

-"Trusth through transparency" implies "Trust through testing".
+"Trust through transparency" implies "Trust through testing".
 Freespireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecyle.
 A device that it easy to test is likely to be easy to reliably repair.